Metrication opposition: Government compulsion

 On 8 May 2007, several British newspapers including The Times used correspondence between Giles Chichester MEP and EU Commissioner Günter Verheugen to report that the European Commission had decided to allow meat, fish, fruit and vegetables to continue to be sold in pounds and ounces.
 These reports did not mention that pounds and ounces would only retain supplementary unit status.
 On 10 September, the EU Commission published proposed amendments to the Units of Measurement Directive that would permit supplementary units (such as pounds and ounces) to be used indefinitely alongside, but not instead of, the units catalogued in the Units of Measurement Directive.
 The reporting of this decision in the British press was sufficiently misleading that the Roger Marles, Head of [British] Trading Standards, issued the following statement:

 In the US, there is also government compulsion with weights and measures.
 Federal and state laws control the labelling of goods for sale in the supermarket, drugs, wine, liquor, etc. The US Fair Packaging and Labeling Act mandates that measurement must be in both metric and US customary units.
 However, wine must be bottled in 50 ml, 100 ml, 187 ml, 375 ml, 500 ml, 750 ml, 1 litre, 1.5 litre, or 3 litre sizes.
 Containers over 3 litres must be bottled in quantities of whole numbers of litres.
 No other sizes may be bottled.
 Spirits must also be sold in metric quantities.

 NASA, the United States' space agency, has taken a less compulsory approach.
 On 29 March 2010, NASA decided to avoid making its proposed Constellation rocket system metric-compliant, especially due to pressure from manufacturers; ultimately the program was discontinued.
 It had been predicted that it would cost US$368 million to convert to metric measurements for parts made by both NASA and external companies.
 Constellation would have borrowed technology from the 1970s-era Space Shuttle program, which used non-metric measurements in software and hardware.
-NASA's non-compulsory position has contributed to at least one major mission-failure: in 1999, a contractor's use of pre-metric units caused the disintegration of NASA's $328 million Mars Climate Orbiter.
-Despite NASA's non-compulsory policy, commercial space manufacturer SpaceX currently designs its systems (e.g. Dragon and Falcon 9) using metric units.
+NASA's non-compulsory position has contributed to at least one major mission-failure: in 1999, Lockheed Martin's use of English units caused the disintegration of NASA's $328 million Mars Climate Orbiter.
+Despite NASA's non-compulsory policy, commercial space manufacturer SpaceX currently designs its systems (e.g., Dragon and Falcon 9) using metric units.